bibleexchange/courses/sermon-outlines-by-stephen-reynolds-sr/Psalm 25 Proverbs 25.md

 The great prophet Isaiah was Hezekiah's friend, counselor, guide, and (some think) father-in-law.
 A tremendous religious revival took place during Hezekiah's reign and, under his guidance, temple worship was restored and a great Passover was kept.
 Hezekiah outlawed the idolatries of former kings and stood firm when the northern kingdom of Israel fell in ruins before the Assyrians and its people were marched away into captivity.
 Hezekiah was to face the enemy or cry out to God, He chose to cry out to God.
 A glorious deliverance came, not by sword or bow, but by prayer and prophecy, and by the hand of an angel.
-2Ki 19:1 ¶ And it came to pass, when king Hezekiah heard it, that he rent his clothes, and covered himself with sackcloth, and went into the house of the LORD.
+2Ki 19:1 And it came to pass, when king Hezekiah heard it, that he rent his clothes, and covered himself with sackcloth, and went into the house of the LORD.
 The Assyrian tide of came to Judah but Hezekiah saw God work a mighty miracle of deliverance (2 Kings 19).
 2Ki 19:6 And Isaiah said unto them, Thus shall ye say to your master, Thus saith the LORD, Be not afraid of the words which thou hast heard, with which the servants of the king of Assyria have blasphemed me.
 7 Behold, I will send a blast upon him, and he shall hear a rumour, and shall return to his own land; and I will cause him to fall by the sword in his own land.
 14 And Hezekiah received the letter of the hand of the messengers, and read it: and Hezekiah went up into the house of the LORD, and spread it before the LORD.
 15 And Hezekiah prayed before the LORD, and said, O LORD God of Israel, which dwellest between the cherubims, thou art the God, even thou alone, of all the kingdoms of the earth; thou hast made heaven and earth.
 16 LORD, bow down thine ear, and hear: open, LORD, thine eyes, and see: and hear the words of Sennacherib, which hath sent him to reproach the living God.
 17 Of a truth, LORD, the kings of Assyria have destroyed the nations and their lands, 2Ki 19:31 For out of Jerusalem shall go forth a remnant, and they that escape out of mount Zion: the zeal of the LORD of hosts shall do this.
 32 Therefore thus saith the LORD concerning the king of Assyria, He shall not come into this city, nor shoot an arrow there, nor come before it with shield, nor cast a bank against it.
 33 By the way that he came, by the same shall he return, and shall not come into this city, saith the LORD.
 34 For I will defend this city, to save it, for mine own sake, and for my servant David's sake.
-2Ki 19:35 ¶ And it came to pass that night, that the angel of the LORD went out, and smote in the camp of the Assyrians an hundred fourscore and five thousand: and when they arose early in the morning, behold, they were all dead corpses.
+2Ki 19:35 And it came to pass that night, that the angel of the LORD went out, and smote in the camp of the Assyrians an hundred fourscore and five thousand: and when they arose early in the morning, behold, they were all dead corpses.
 Hezekiah's noblest work, was with the holy Scriptures.
-He not only edited some of Solomon's previously unpublished proverbs and added them to the sacred text; he also added a number of Psalms—The fifteen "songs of degrees" (Psalms 120-134).
+He not only edited some of Solomon's previously unpublished proverbs and added them to the sacred text; he also added a number of Psalms&mdash;The fifteen "songs of degrees" (Psalms 120-134).
 The number fifteen corresponds with the number of years that were added to Hezekiah's life.
 He seems to have written ten of the fifteen himself.
 The number ten corresponds with the number of degrees that the shadow of the sun went backward on the sundial of Ahaz (2 Kings 20:1-11).

 Ps 25:14 The secret of the LORD is with them that fear him; and he will shew them his covenant.